Robust Reinforcement Learning as a Stackelberg Game via Adaptively-Regularized Adversarial Training: Related Work

 \subsection{Robust Reinforcement Learning via Adversarial Training}

 The transition model in training and testing could sometimes be different in RL applications.
-For example, in Sim2Real transfer, the physical simulator has unavoidable modeling error, and the real world always has unexpected uncertainty \cite{akkaya2019solving}.
-To address this issue, \cite{pinto2017robust} proposes Robust Adversarial Reinforcement Learning (RARL), which introduces an adversary to apply perturbations to the environment dynamics, such as disturbing forces applied to robot's joints, gravity constants, and friction coefficients.
+For example, in Sim2Real transfer, the physical simulator has unavoidable modeling errors, and the real world always has unexpected uncertainty \cite{akkaya2019solving}.
+To address this issue, \cite{pinto2017robust} proposes Robust Adversarial Reinforcement Learning (RARL), which introduces an adversary to apply perturbations to the environment dynamics, such as disturbing forces applied to the robot's joints, gravity constants, and friction coefficients.

 RARL formulates a simultaneous zero-sum stochastic game.
-More concretely, let $\theta$ be the policy parameters of the protagonist which acts in an uncertain environment and $\psi$ be the policy parameters of the adversary which controls the environment dynamics.
+More concretely, let $\theta$ be the policy parameters of the protagonist who acts in an uncertain environment and $\psi$ be the policy parameters of the adversary who controls the environment dynamics.
 RARL assumes that the protagonist maximizes $\mathbb{E}_{\tau \sim \theta, \psi}\left[R\left(\tau\right)\right]$ while the adversary minimizes it. \cite{tessler2019action} introduces Noisy Robust MDP to apply perturbations to the commanded action without access to the environment simulator. \cite{kamalaruban2020robust} adapts Langevin Learning Dynamics to approach robust RL from a sampling perspective.
 In addition, most existing works use gradient-descent-ascent-based algorithms to train agents.
-Despite the empirical success in many tasks, there are a few limitations in the existing formulation.